“We always want to romanticize ugly things.”

 GM: “Oh, I totally get it.
 That must’ve hit way too close to home.”

-“Movies about the Kennedy assassination or the Mafia really get to me too.
+“Movies about the Mafia really get to me too.
 I hate The Godfather and I haven’t had anything personally happen to my family.”

 Celia: “You said that…” Celia lowers her voice, just in case, “you said that they tried to do things to your family?”